MELVERN

 City Park and Fairgrounds

 This beautiful park along the main street has been maintained by the city for many generations.
-Its modern playground was constructed in 2004.
-Learn more about improvements coming this summer!
+The park includes Pickleball, Basketball, Shuffleboard, Bocce Ball, and Fire Pit area.
+The modern playground was constructed in 2004 and has new additions coming by this summer 2025.
+Learn more.

 Eisenhower State Park